How to Wipe Your Butt the Right Way (Plus 4 Wiping Tips)

 Be gentle when you have diarrhea

 The International Foundation for Gastrointestinal Disorders also recommends bidets and soaking in a bath of warm water, sans soap.
-(These are the best bidet toilet seat attachments you can buy.)

 If you must wipe, use soft toilet paper and gently wipe front to back.
 Vaseline on the skin around the anus may help with irritation and retain moisture, Dr. Sonpal says.